erturkeryavuz/Euro2024App/README.md

 2. Configure Firebase

-Go to the Firebase Console and create a new project.
+Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.

 Download the GoogleService-Info.plist file from the Firebase settings for your project.

-Place the GoogleService-Info.plist file in the root directory of the Xcode project.
+Add the GoogleService-Info.plist file to the root directory of your Xcode project.

 3. Install Dependencies